RamboV/VMRaySentinel/README.md

 ![06](Images/06.png)

-- Select `User,group or service principle`.
+- Select `User,group or service principle` and click on `select members`.
-- Search for the app created above and click on `select`.
+- Search for the app name created above and click on `select`.
 - Click on `Next`

 ![07](Images/07.png)